 And the new additions to my team!

-Pros: Sooooo lightweight I can’t even explain it; it weighs less than air, I swear to you.
-The thin fabric is wind resistant but breathes super well, and the front of the torso is insulated which adds some warmth without making it bulky.
+Pros: Sooooo lightweight I can’t even explain it; it weighs less than air.
+The thin fabric is wind resistant but breathes super well, and the insulted front of the torso adds some warmth without making it bulky.
 If you put the hood up it’s like you’re swathed in this windproof cocoon, but you still feel like you’re actually outside because you aren’t sweating obscene amounts underneath the fabric while you hike.
 Or while you run; I’m told this is a running jacket but I’m not much of a runner…

 Instead I took this on some great hikes this summer, most namely when I sent it up to Highland Mary Lakes in the San Juan mountains with just this baby in my pack.
 Bold move with the inconsistent weather up there.
 During the course of the day spent above treeline, there was blazing sun, cloud cover, chilling winds, and some snow glissading (and tumbling).
 I’m happy to report I could wear the jacket through all of it.
 I didn’t need to constantly take it off and put it back on again when the sun went in and out of the clouds, and I didn’t freeze when I fell in the snow piles.
 Pretty successful, I’d say.
 Function aside, since it’s all about looks anyways, the jacket also looks sweet and sometimes I even feel like I could be a runner just because of this hoodie.